tracim/tracim/backend/doc/migration.md

 ## Postgresql Support real Enum type

-Postgresql does support real enum whereas others database support enum as a "check" constraint.
+PostgreSQL does support real enum whereas other database engines support enum as a "check" constraint.
 This means different code to support postgresql specificity in alembic.

 creating enum is not too complex: